 (Despite having only one arm, Walter Greaves did set a new world record of more than 45,000 miles: the current record is more than 75,000!)

-In 1938 Coventry Bicycles vacated its Osborne Road premises and concentrated all production of its products and brands in the old Triumph factory in Priory Street .
+In 1937 or 1938 Coventry Bicycles vacated its Osborne Road premises and moved production of its Triumph and Three Spires bicycles into the old Triumph factory in Priory Street; production of the TriVelox gear had remained in Priory Street since the 1936 takeover of Triumph .
 In about the same year TriVelox Gears Limited published a very impressive catalogue from the Priory Street address which ran to more than 30 pages.
-As well as the classic in-line derailleur, promoted in the catalogue as the A model, the catalogue illustrated the newer B and C models.
+(The full catalogue can be viewed here.)
+As well as the classic in-line derailleur, promoted in the catalogue as the A model, the catalogue illustrated the newer B and C models .
 Both the B and C models were off-line or moving chain derailleurs.
 The B model anticipated the free hubs of modern, moving chain derailleurs in that the free-wheel was built into the hub.
-The C model, on the other hand, had a classic free-wheel 'block' of sprockets that could be screwed on to the existing rear wheel hub of a customer's bicycle.
-(The full catalogue can be viewed here.)
+The C model, on the other hand, had a loose free-wheel that could be screwed on to the existing rear wheel hub of a customer's bicycle.
+For both models the two inner sprockets were then slid on to the free-wheel and the third, outer sprocket was then screwed on to act as a lock ring.
+(A review of these new models can be viewed here, while a guide to repairing all three models (A, B, and C) can be viewed here.)

 Despite these additions to its product line, a notice in the London Gazette in March 1940 showed that TriVelox Gears Limited was in serious financial difficulties.
 It is possible that production of the gear may have continued at the Priory Street factory, but worse was to come.
 Later in the year the factory was virtually destroyed by German bombs and this cataclysmic event brought to an end the manufacture of the TriVelox gear in Coventry.